The impracticalities of multiplicatively-closed codon models: a retreat to linear alternatives: Toy model: an interesting case of symmetries

 We assumed that the codon length was $3$.
 We then assumed that the number of states is $2$ (R and Y) instead of $4$ (A, G, C and T).
 The resulting codon model is $ (8 \times 8) $.
-Like in the MG style codon models, it is assumed that there cannot be two changes happening on the same codon at once so, for example, the rate of $ RRR \rightarrow RYY = 0 $.
+Like in the MG-style codon models, it was assumed that there cannot be two changes happening on the same codon at once so, for example, the rate of $ RRR \rightarrow RYY = 0 $.
 We defined our basis model as

 where

 This results in

 This matrix is equivalent to a full codon model where a synonymous change is when the third codon position mutates to another nucleotide and a non-synonymous change is when the first or second codon position mutates to another nucleotide.
 As it currently stands, $ Q_{triplet} $ forms an abelian Lie algebra so its Lie closure would have dimension $2$.
 What we want to test now is if we make minor adjustments to $ Q_{triplet} $, what will happen to the size of the Lie closure?